ATTAINING TO ETERNAL LIFE

 Then there are the sixtyfold and thirtyfold who do not receive a resurrection of this quality.

-And we cannot claim the protection offered by the Ninety-first Psalm if we do not live under the shelter of the Most High; do not continue to abide in Christ.
+And we cannot claim the protection offered by Psalm 91 if we do not live under the shelter of the Most High by not continuing to abide in Christ.

 To remain in Christ is to be conscious at all times, day and night, that He is present with us.
-We are to listen continually for His guidance; to call on Him for strength when we have a need.
+We are to listen continually for His guidance, calling on Him for strength when we have a need.

 What is the “fruit” that we are to bear?
 It is Christ’s likeness, the image of God in our behavior.
 As the Lord stated, we cannot experience such change in our thinking, speaking, and behavior unless we are living in Him.